wazuh/wazuh-documentation/source/amazon/services/prerequisites/credentials.rst

       :align: center
       :width: 70%

-8. Come back to the role's summary, go to *Trust relationships* tab and click on **Edit trust relationship** button:
+8. Come back to the role summary, go to the *Trust relationships* tab and click on the **Edit trust relationship** button:

     .. thumbnail:: ../../../images/aws/aws-create-role-9.png
       :align: center